Hispellum: Villa of the Mosaics

 It was first built in the Augustan age and modified at the end of the 2nd century.
 The villa was located along a secondary branch of the ancient Via Flaminia road, which came from Rome and extended through Umbria and continued to Rimini.
 It was a villa rustica, a farming estate with an agricultural part including several service rooms.

-It was discovered in 2005, while building a carpark in a sports field just outside Spello's walls.
+It was discovered in 2005, while building a car park in a sports field just outside Spello's walls.

 The sanctuary complex

-A sanctuary of the Augustan period which included a grandiose theatre-temple-amphitheatre complex is located partially in the grounds of the Renaissance-style villa Fidelia to the northwest of the city.
+A sanctuary of the Augustan period, which included a grandiose theatre-temple-amphitheatre complex, is located partially in the grounds of the Renaissance-style villa Fidelia to the northwest of the city.
 Geophysical surveys have allowed reconstruction of the sanctuary and its relationship to the theatre.
 The sanctuary occupied the area near the bottom of the Spello hill facing west as part of a scenographic layout.
-Three terraces were created to support the villa, two of which with mighty walls in Roman concrete (opus caementicium) covered with opus vittatum which supported the lower terraces are still visible.
-The second terrace contains the present "Italian" garden and Villa Fidelia itself which overlaps the lower terrace.
+Three terraces were created to support the villa, two of which with mighty walls in Roman concrete (opus caementicium) covered with opus vittatum, which supported the lower terraces are still visible.
+The second terrace contains the present "Italian" garden and Villa Fidelia itself, which overlaps the lower terrace.
 The lower wall has remains of a large central nymphaeum and a quadrangular niche.
-Of the upper wall only the internal part in opus caementicium remains.
+Of the upper wal,l only the internal part in opus caementicium remains.

 On the other side of the road are the scanty remains of the theatre, as well as the amphitheatre.

-During construction of the villa Fidelia, around 1600, an inscription was found on a mosaic floor (CIL, XΙ, 5264), with a dedication of a statue and a base to Venus by the quinquennial duumvirs M. Granius and S. Lollius.
-The Church of S. Fedele in opus mixtum is probably to be connected with the late phase of the sanctuary mentioned by a Constantinian rescript (CIL,XI, 5265) of 333-337 AD, in which the emperor at the request of the inhabitants of the city allows the Umbrian population to be able to meet, no longer in Volsinii, and celebrate the theatrical and gladiatorial games with the Etruscan population.
+During the construction of the villa Fidelia, around 1600, an inscription was found on a mosaic floor (CIL, XΙ, 5264), with a dedication of a statue and a base to Venus by the quinquennial duumvirs M. Granius and S. Lollius.
+The Church of S. Fedele in opus mixtum is probably to be connected with the late phase of the sanctuary mentioned by a Constantinian rescript (CIL, XI, 5265) of 333-337 AD, in which the emperor at the request of the inhabitants of the city allows the Umbrian population to be able to meet, no longer in Volsinii, and celebrate the theatrical and gladiatorial games with the Etruscan population.

 The precious epigraphic text, found downstream from the sanctuary, testifies that the sacred theatre-temple structure existed prior to the rescript and must have already served for the annual meetings of the league of the Umbrians.
-The special geographical position of the sanctuary appears particularly strategic within the Umbrian valley, at the branch of the Via Flaminia towards Perusia and in visual and ideological connection with the sanctuaries at Mevania, Vettona, Urvinum Hortense and Trebiae.
+The special geographical position of the sanctuary appears particularly strategic within the Umbrian valley, at the branch of the Via Flaminia towards Perusia and in visual and ideological connection with the sanctuaries at Mevania, Vettona, Urvinum Hortense, and Trebiae.